-Temporary execution stay for Alabama inmate who lawyers say is not competent
+Supreme Court stays execution of Alabama inmate who lawyers say is not competent

 CNN reached out to the governor's office but didn't get an immediate response.

-Madison's lawyers also argue the death sentence is unfair because it was imposed by a judge at his third trial who overrode the jury's choice of life in prison.
-They say a new law no longer allows that and Madison's sentence should commuted to life without parole.

-Madison has been on death row for more than 32 years.
 There are 182 inmates on Alabama's death row, three of whom have been there longer than Madison.